Warnings in advance: I fear this article might turn a little negative…strap in.

 That is incredibly sweet.
 A shame his dad didn’t get to see his son on the show.
 It’s also great to hear that even having a non-speaking cameo on Game of Thrones can help your career; such is the show’s reach and power.

 All that said, the way Osmond tells it, it just sounds like not a lot of thought went into why those lords and ladies voted the way they did.
-“I mean, I think [my character is] a bit preoccupied with my own position because I’ve only just become the leader of Sunspear and Dorne,” Osmond said of the scene.
+“I mean, I think a bit preoccupied with my own position because I’ve only just become the leader of Sunspear and Dorne,” Osmond said of the scene.
 “So I think I’m sort of pleased to be at the table, I guess.
 But also I’m thinking about eyes on the prize, like look after Dorne…”

 "I’m assuming there’s a lot of backstory and stuff between the scenes that we don’t see, off camera.
 For instance, none of those characters have even heard of the Three-Eyed Raven before.
 So we’re assuming that a lot had actually happened… Maybe there’ll be a little Dornish uprising, take over the remains of the Seven Kingdoms, who know?
 Whatever."